Data Processing Agreement

 c.
 Restricted Access.
 Snap will ensure each Subprocessor only accesses and uses Customer Personal Data to the extent required to perform the obligations subcontracted to it and in accordance with this Agreement.

 d.
 Updates of Subprocessors.
 In accordance with Article 28 (2) GDPR, here is an up-to-date list of: (i) all Subprocessors involved in processing Customer Personal Data; (ii) the purposes for which the Subprocessors process Customer Personal Data; and (iii) the location of each Subprocessor.
+Snap will notify the Data Controller at least 30 days before adding a new Subprocessor.

 6. Data Transfers

 c.
-With respect to Personal Data of Brazilian data subjects, the Data Controller agrees that Snap may process Customer Personal Data outside of Brazil, and represents and warrants that such transfer of Customer Personal Data is in compliance with LGPD.
+With respect to personal data of Brazilian data subjects, the Data Controller agrees that Snap may process Customer Personal Data outside of Brazil, and represents and warrants that such transfer of Customer Personal Data is in compliance with LGPD.

 7. Indemnity; Subprocessor Liability